 A clerkship-directors task force has identified the types of patients and clinical conditions that students must encounter to meet educational objectives.
 Students will record their encounters electronically in an on-line patient log.
 The clerkship directors will review student logs periodically to ensure that students meet expectations.
-Our goal is to meet these objectives through real patient encounters.
-When this is not possible, alternative ways of meeting the objectives will be employed such as readings, on-line cases, standardized patients, or simulation exercises.
+Our goal is to meet these objectives through real patient encounters and, if necessary, adjustments in student schedules and assignments will be made to accomplish this goal.
+When real patient encounters are not possible, alternative ways of meeting the objectives will be employed based on readings, on-line cases, standardized patients, or simulations.